-It is not proposed to remove any of the existing trees or plantings.
+It is not proposed to remove any trees.

 Canopy trees are to be located a minimum of 5 metres from existing and proposed built structures, or minimum of 3 metres where pier and beam footings are used, to prevent interference with the built form.